alebairos/xfutebol/manual.md

 ## 7. Special Game Scenarios
 ### 7.1 Empty Goal Scenario
-If the goalkeeper is not in the small area and a goal is attempted, it's likely to succeed.
+If the goalkeeper is not in the goal area and a goal is attempted, it's likely to succeed.

 ### 7.2 Barrier Formation and Challenges
 Defenders can form a barrier and challenge LONG actions after a free kick.